 2. Add two teaspoons of baking soda (bicarbonate of soda) to the bowl.
 Add more when using more water for bigger pieces.

 3. Place your silver into the foil-lined bowl.
-Remove any gemstones or wrap them well into aluminum foil to protect them from water and heat.
+Remove any gemstones or wrap them well into aluminium foil to protect them from water and heat.

 4. Pour boiling water into the bowl to cover the silver items